- Handmade 100% woven silk

 Elizabeth Glaser contracted HIV in a blood transfusion in 1981 while giving birth to her daughter, Ariel.
 She and her husband, Paul, later learned that Elizabeth had unknowingly passed the virus on to Ariel through breast milk and that their son, Jake, had contracted the virus in utero.

-The Glasers discovered, in the course of trying to treat Ariel, that drug companies and health agencies had no idea that HIV was prevalent among children.
+In the course of trying to treat Ariel, the Glasers discovered that drug companies and health agencies had no idea that HIV was prevalent among children.
 The only drugs on the market were for adults; nothing had been tested or approved for children.

 The Pediatric AIDS Foundation had one critical mission: to bring hope to children with HIV and AIDS.
 In 1989, the Foundation held its first fundraiser and awarded its first grant for research on the immune dysfunctions in children living with HIV.
 Elizabeth lost her own battle in 1994, and to honor her legacy, the Pediatric AIDS Foundation was renamed the Elizabeth Glaser Pediatric AIDS Foundation (EGPAF).